Competitive Exclusion in an Artificial Foraging Ecosystem: Seasonal Environment

 \subsection{Reduced Maximum Landscape Capacity Seasonal Model Ecosystem}

-Figure 8 provides species population trajectories for a sample of four differently seeded simulations of the model RMLC ecosystem.
+Figure \ref{fig:rmlcCox} provides species population trajectories for samples of four differently seeded simulations of the model RMLC ecosystem.
 Two invader extinctions are shown.
-Figure 8d is a relatively immediate extinction at 1200 generations which reveals both the oscillatory effect of the seasons on species' populations and a rather harsh winter for both species resulting in the invader's extinction.
-The relative harshness of differently seeded winters is not due to any environment differences but rather accumulated effects from stochastic spatial competition, reproduction, and foraging efficiency.
-Figure 8c demonstrates an overall positive population growth for the resident species which results in the invader's extinction after 60,000 generations.
-Figure 8b provides a good example of what coexistence would look like in this simulated ecosystem with both species thriving for over 1 million generations.
-Since the invader species is highly unlikely to ever survive by itself for 1 million generations (as shown in Figure 4), the possibility of commensalism in this situation must be considered.
-Finally, Figure 8a shows a steadily declining resident population with resultant extinction after 800,000 generations.
-From these examples, a suggested definition of coexistence for these stochastic simulations would be constant or increasing populations for a long time.
-Thus, Figures 8b and 8c are candidates for coexistence while Figure 8a is not.
+Figure \ref{fig:rmlcCox}d is a relatively immediate extinction at 1200 generations which reveals both the oscillatory effect of the seasons on species' populations and a rather harsh winter for both species resulting in the invader's extinction.
+The relative harshness of differently seeded winters is not due to any environment differences but rather accumulated effects from stochastic spatial competition, reproduction, and foraging.
+Figure \ref{fig:rmlcCox}c demonstrates an overall positive population growth for the resident species which results in the invader's extinction after 60,000 generations.
+Figure \ref{fig:rmlcCox}b provides a strong example of coexistence with both species thriving for over 1 million generations (surely a \textquote{very long time}).
+Since the invader species is highly unlikely to ever survive by itself (as shown in Figure \ref{fig:seasonSingleXtime}) and the resident easily survives, the effect is commensal.
+In these highly volatile population scenarios, the agents move in spatial waves, compressed into tight wavefronts with the landscape either barren behind or just fully restored ahead. \citep{stevensonEcon}.
+Such spatial compression reduces the fecundity of the invader.
+Without the space occupied by the higher infertility resident species sharing the wavefront, the invader would go extinct.
+Finally, Figure \ref{fig:rmlcCox}a shows a steadily declining resident population with resultant extinction after 80,000 generations.
+For Figures \ref{fig:rmlcCox}b and \ref{fig:rmlcCox}c, the trajectories argue strongly for coexistence over \textquote{a very long time}.